mastcu/SerialEM/ReadMe.txt

-CameraSetupDlg.cpp   To set camera exposure parameters and select camera CookerSetupDlg.cpp   To set parameters for specimen cooking DummyDlg.cpp         Dialog class required for no_hang solution FilePropDlg.cpp      To set properties for saving images to files GainRefDlg.cpp       To set parameters for taking gain references MacroControlDlg.cpp  To set parameters for controlling macros MontageSetupDlg.cpp  To set up montaging frame number, size, overlap, binning
+CameraSetupDlg.cpp   To set camera exposure parameters and select camera CookerSetupDlg.cpp   To set parameters for specimen cooking DummyDlg.cpp         Dialog class required for no_hang solution FalconFrameDlg.cpp   To set up frame sums acquired from Falcon or K2 camera FilePropDlg.cpp      To set properties for saving images to files FrameAlignDlg.cpp    To set parameters for frame alignment GainRefDlg.cpp       To set parameters for taking gain references K2SaveOptionDlg.cpp  To set options for K2 frame saving, and set name and
-                         and mag
+                        folder control for frame saving from all cameras MacroControlDlg.cpp  To set parameters for controlling macros MontageSetupDlg.cpp  To set up montaging frame number, size, overlap, binning and mag
-NavAcquireDlg.cpp    To start acquisition from selected Navigator points NavFileTypeDlg.cpp   To select whether an acquired file will be montage NavImportDlg.cpp     To import a tiff file as a Navigator map RefPolicyDlg.cpp     To set policies for which gain references to use TSBackupDlg.cpp      To select a section to back up to in a tilt series TSExtraFile.cpp      To set up extra outputs from a tilt series TSPolicyDlg.cpp      To set policies for errors during multiple tilt series
+NavAcquireDlg.cpp    To start acquisition from selected Navigator points NavBacklashDlg.cpp   To set preferences for correcting new maps for backlash NavFileTypeDlg.cpp   To select whether an acquired file will be montage NavImportDlg.cpp     To import a tiff file as a Navigator map RefPolicyDlg.cpp     To set policies for which gain references to use ThreeChoiceBox.cpp   To provide an option box with intelligible choices
+                        instead of yes-No-Cancel
+TSBackupDlg.cpp      To select a section to back up to in a tilt series TSExtraFile.cpp      To set up extra outputs from a tilt series TSPolicyDlg.cpp      To set policies for errors during multiple tilt series